geodimm/dotfiles/README.md

 . setup_vim.sh
 ```

-In case you don't have Git installed, just download the zip file for this project and unzip it to ~/dotfiles.
+In case you don't have Git installed, just download the [ZIP file](https://github.com/georgijd/dotfiles/archive/master.zip) for this project and unzip it to ~/dotfiles.
 Then:
 ```bash
 cd ~/dotfiles
 . make_symlinks.sh